Skip to content

 The law could be easier to follow.
 But the answers are here.
 CBD sourced from hemp was legal under Minnesota law.
 And since 2019 CBD with less than 0.3% THC is legal to possess.
 Moreover, a federal law prohibits spending on federal prosecution of people with state-legal hemp CBD.
 So here is the breakdown of the development of these laws.

-• CBD has no psychoactive effect, unlike psychoactive drugs such as alcohol, etc.
+• No psychoactive effect, unlike psychoactive drugs such as alcohol.

 • It is not now, nor has it ever been, illegal.
 And, it’s unregulated.